Singapore in The Last 50 Years: Experience The Change with Our Singapore Tours

 THE SINGAPORE OF 1950 AND TODAY

 The island of Singapore was known to the sea travelers as early as the Third Century.
-By the seventh century, when the trade through sea developed, Singapore probably was one of the many trading outposts serving as an import-export port and served as the centre attraction of trade for Malay, Thai, Javanese, and Chinese, Indian, and Arab traders.
+By the seventh century, when the trade through sea developed, Singapore probably was one of the many trading outposts serving as an import-export port and served as the center attraction of trade for Malay, Thai, Javanese, and Chinese, Indian, and Arab traders.

 A fourteenth-century Javanese people referred to the island as Temasek.
 As per local legends, there was sighting of half lion and half beast, it was due to those events the city of Singapura or the Lion City was named.
 The Malayan sultans and group of regional empires were the ones controlling Singapura back then.